UCTRONICS/WIFI_Camera_Smart_Robot_Car/APP_Controller/README.md

 # Q4:  When I click Camera Reset on App,but the robot car's camera can't reset to the center point.

 > 1. When assembling the servo, pay attention to the middle position.
-> 2. //You can change the center Angle of two steering engines by optimize the below variables
+> 2. In WIFI_Camera_Robot_Car.ino, You can change the center Angle of two steering engines by optimize the below variables

                            /*******************************************************